 Educators and evaluators will conduct a mid-course/class check on student progress toward goals and, consequently, on educator progress toward meeting their student growth goals.
 The educator and their evaluator may determine that an adjustment in instructional strategies is warranted, or that there are immediate support/resources available to help the educator with a particular struggle (e.g., observing another educator or collaborating with a mentor).

-See Components of Student Growth Goals – Appendix D.
+See Goal Setting Conference – Appendix E.

 Step 5: Determine Whether Students Achieved the Goal